sumdher/VSCode-on-Android/README.md

 - any **VNC viewer** from Play Store like [**RealVNC**](https://play.google.com/store/apps/details?id=com.realvnc.viewer.android&hl=en).
 - Approximately €2 in your bank account to purchase the modded distro in Andronix.

-> **Note:** Case for paid distro: Although Andronix offers several free distros, the modded OS versions include preinstalled VSCode (and other applications).
+> **Case for paid distro:** Although Andronix offers several free distros, the modded OS versions include preinstalled VSCode (and other applications).
 I attempted a manual installation of VSCode on free distros, but it failed due to specific patching requirements.
 (Spoiler: even the modded OS had issues with VSCode launching, so below I share the patches I tried.)

 ## Good-to-haves:
 - Keyboard and Mouse